 Emphasize that students may not be exited until the end of first grade and even then, the LPAC should be cautious of making that determination.

+LPAC assessment decisions are for ALL students identified as ELL.
 Non-ELL students participate in a general education classroom.